 -First finalist 2017 in the Luis Valtueña International Contest of Humanitarian Photography, Spain.

-“I see myself as a story writer through the images.
+“I see myself as a story tellers through the images.
 If something does not move me then I can not narrate it, that is my compass.
 I'm not interested in speculating with the images, but interpelate and interrogate continuously through them.
-The most significant stories for me are those that speak of human relationships overcoming adverse contexts”
+The most significant stories for me, are those ones that speaking of human relationships overcoming adverse contexts”